buzzm/WebF/README.md

 * __init__:  Is passed context as argument.
 * help:  More on this later.
 * start:  Called once at the start of the web service call and is passed the args sent in the URL.
+Can optionally return a dict that will be sent to the client.
 * next:  Called iteratively as necessary for the function to vend units of content.
 It is not necessary, for example, to build a giant array of 1m items and send it out as one thing.  next() leverages python's yield operator.
 * end:  Called after iteration to next() has concluded.
+Can option return a dict that will be sent to the client.

 Functions can have zero more arguments.
 Unlike traditional functions, there are only arguments in the framework `args` and `fargs`.
 The latter